 At the beginning, like with any new method, figuring out how to use injectable wrinkle reducers in small-dose measurements required a bit of a learning curve.
 But today, the correct dosage has been confirmed through clinical trials and the FDA to give people more subtle results.
 It’s beloved by many celebrities (sometimes openly, often secretly) to smooth facial lines and wrinkles.
 And yet that myth of overdone faces — those tabloid-selling photos — lives on in people’s minds.

 “Botulinum toxin is a well-studied molecule, explains New York dermatologist Dr. Amy Wechsler.
 “We now know many of the things it does and how it works on the body.”
-That said, each person is different, so talk to your doctor about potential side effects and the correct dosage to decide what’s right for you.
+That said, each person is different, so talk to your licensed provider about potential side effects and the correct dosage to decide what’s right for you.

 Medically speaking, what injectable wrinkle reducers do is limit motion.
 “They’re blocking the communication between the nerve and the receptor so that we have limited motion, but those of us who know how to use them properly use them to our benefit, not detriment,” says Engelman.
 “No one wants to look frozen.”